 Printing, copying and scanning facilities are available at all Victoria University campus libraries.
-Facilities to bind your reports and assignments are also available.
+Facilities to bind your reports and assignments are also available at most campuses.

 Top up your printing account

-Top up your account by logging on to the PaperCut website with your network username and password.
-You can use MasterCard or VISA (VISA debit cards are also accepted) to add credit; funds can also be added by using the SmartLoader devices with either cash or EFTPOS.
+Top up your account by logging on to the PaperCut website using you network username and password.
+To add credit you can use MasterCard or VISA (VISA debit cards are also accepted).
+Credit can also be added by using the SmartLoader devices located in campus libraries with either cash or EFTPOS.

 If you have any difficulties loading funds onto your card or have any other print-related issues, please email email@example.com.